YukiAtsusaka/logical/README.md

 <br/>

-## `plot.redistrict`: Visualize the Impact of Redistricting on the Probability of Minority Candidate Emergence/Electoral Success
+## `plot.redistrict`: (1) Visualize the Impact of Redistricting on the Probability of Minority Electoral Success

 ```r